Smith & Wesson M&P Shield 1.0 vs. Shield 2.0

 To Upgrade, Or Not Upgrade?

 As I said at the outset, a 9mm Shield has been my daily defensive carry pistol since they first came out on the market.
-It’s been a dependable and reliable companion for me, but seeing as how I’ve also practiced and trained with it over those years, and with thousands and thousands of rounds through it, that gun is rapidly approaching the point where I’m considering replacing it with the Shield Model 2.0 version.
+It’s been a dependable and reliable companion for me.
+Seeing as how I’ve also practiced and trained with it over those years, and with thousands and thousands of rounds through it, that gun is rapidly approaching the point where I’m considering replacing it with the Shield Model 2.0 version.
 Knowing that my acquired collection of spare magazines and holsters will work with my new gun will make that decision a little easier, and increase my confidence in my new gun.